bioimagesuiteweb/bisweb-manual/docs/imageeditor.md

 E. The Mask Image Tool -- this can be used to mask the underlying anatomical image with the objectmap to mask out all parts of the image outside the mask (if `Inverse` is set to `Off` ).
 Setting `Inverse` to `On` allows one to mask the region inside the objectmap.
 Before masking, the objectmap must be binarized by thresholding it using the threshold set using the `Threshold` slider.

+#### VOI Analysis Tools

 ![VOI Analysis](images/voianalysis.png)

-Given an objectmap and a 4D image we can generate image timeseries plots as shown above.
-To invoke this control go to 'Objectmap | VOI Analysis'.
+Given an image and an objectmap, we can generate plots of VOI image data.
+If the image is 4D, this tool can generate image timeseries plots as shown above.
+To invoke this control go to `Objectmap | VOI Analysis`.
 By default, the graph shows the average intensity in each region over time.
 There are five buttons at the bottom of this which perform the following operations:

-* Plot VOI Values -- this is the default operation.
+* `Plot VOI Values` -- this is the default operation.
 If the underlying anatomical image is 4D the result is a plot like the figure above.
 If it is a 3D image, then a bar chart is generated instead.

-* Plot VOI Volumes -- This creates a bar chart of VOI region volumes.
+* `Plot VOI Volumes` -- creates a bar chart of VOI region volumes (in mm^3).

-* Export as CSV -- this outputs the data used in the plots as a comma-separated file (CSV) for import into Excel/Matlab etc. for more detailed plotting.
+* `Export as CSV` -- this outputs the data used in the plots as a comma-separated file (CSV) for import into Excel, Matlab,  etc. for more detailed plotting.

-* Save Snaphot -- saves the current plot as a .png image file
+* `Save Snaphot` -- saves the current plot as a .png image file.

-* Close -- closes the VOI Timeseries plotter window.
+* `Close` -- closes the VOI Timeseries plotter window.